osk2/panasonic_smart_app/README.md

 # Configuration

-1. Search `Panasonic Smart App` in integration list
+1. Search `Panasonic Smart App` in the integration list
-2. Follow steps on UI to finish configuration
+2. Follow the steps on UI to finish the configuration

 # Note